zama-ai/concrete/README.md

 make install-hpx-from-source
 ```

+This may fail on some systems when dependences are missing.
+Some recent packages required are Cmake, HWLOC and BOOST.
+For full details see [HPX Quickstart guide](https://hpx-docs.stellar-group.org/tags/1.7.1/html/quickstart.html).
 Once you have a proper installation of HPX to enable the dataflow parallelism set the `DATAFLOW_EXECUTION_ENABLED=ON`.

 ### Prerequisite: Fetch git submodules